migrating-ravens/RavenMigrations/readme.md

     Runner.Run(store, new MigrationOptions { Profiles = new[] { "development" } });
 ```

+You can also specify that a particular profile belongs in more than one profile by comma-separating the profile names in the attribute.

+``
+[Migration(3, "development, demo")]
+``

+This migration would run if either (or both) the development and demo profiles were specified in the MigrationOptions.

 ### Advanced Migrations
 Raven Migrations lets you migrate at the **RavenJObject** level, giving full access to the document and metadata.
 This closely follows [Ayende's](https://github.com/ayende) approach porting the [MVC Music Store](http://ayende.com/blog/4519/porting-mvc-music-store-to-raven-advanced-migrations).